christophschuhmann/school-bud-e-frontend/README.md

 ## 🙏 Acknowledgements

-Special thanks to LAION, ELLIS Institute Tübingen, Collabora, the Tübingen AI Center and the German Research Center for Artificial Intelligence (DFKI) for their contributions and support to this project.
+Special thanks to LAION, ELLIS Institute Tübingen, Collabora, the Tübingen AI Center and the German Research Center for Artificial Intelligence (DFKI), and Intel for their contributions and support to this project.

 ---